 In the Externship Program, students work for a semester in a government agency, business or nonprofit organization for academic credit.
 This program gives students an opportunity to develop essential professional skills while making valuable contacts throughout Maine and, in some cases, around the country.
 Students can be placed in externship positions that are offered regularly, such as with the U.S. Attorney’s Office, Pine Tree Legal Assistance, Conservation Law Foundation and many others.
 Or they can “make their own” externships at any number of agencies or institutions.
 Students have worked alongside seasoned lawyers in cities and towns throughout Maine, as well as distant locales such as Washington, D.C., and Alaska.

 Center for Oceans and Coastal Law

 The Center for Oceans and Coastal Law is devoted to research and education in ocean law and policy.
-It supports the marine law curriculum and the student-edited Ocean and Coastal Law Journal.
+It supports the marine law curriculum and the Ocean and Coastal Law Journal.
 The Center's current research areas include law of the sea, maritime security, comparative marine law, international maritime boundary delimitation, maritime ports, ocean and coastal resources and their management, and the marine environment of the Gulf of Maine.
 The Center for Oceans and Coastal Law has active ties and research collaborations with leading universities and maritime institutes around the world.